Duck factory on the two-torus: multiple canard cycles without geometric constraints: Conjectures on unconnected slow curves

 Previously, only the case of connected slow curve was studied.
 We believe that the methods of the present paper can be applied also to the case of unconnected slow curve.
 In this section we propose a related conjecture and outline its proof.

-Consider system \eqref{eq:slow_fast_system} on the two-torus with the slow curve $M$ that satisfies the following properties: \begin{enumerate} \item Curve $M$ has two connected components $M_1$ and $M_2$.
-Projection of $M$ on the $y$-axis along $x$-axis is two disjoint arcs. \item Each of the components $M_1$, $M_2$ has two jump points $G_1^{\pm}$ and $G_2^{\pm}$. \item Components $M_1$, $M_2$ are nondegenerate in the sense of~\autoref{def:nondeg}. \end{enumerate} We will call such slow curve \emph{simple unconnected}.
-One can state the following conjecture
+Consider system \eqref{eq:slow_fast_system} on the two-torus with the slow curve $M$ that satisfies the following properties: \begin{enumerate} \item The slow curve $M$ has two connected components $M_1$ and $M_2$.
+Projection of $M$ on the $y$-axis along the $x$-axis is two disjoint arcs. \item Each of the components $M_1$, $M_2$ has two jump points $G_1^{\pm}$ and $G_2^{\pm}$. \item The components $M_1$, $M_2$ are nondegenerate in the sense of~\autoref{def:nondeg}. \end{enumerate} We will call such slow curve \emph{simple unconnected}.

-\begin{conjecture} For every desired number $l\in\mathbb{N}$ there exists a local topologically generic set in the space of slow-fast systems on the two-torus with the following property: \begin{enumerate} \item Slow curve is nondegenerate and simple unconnected. \item For every system from this set there exists a sequence of intervals $\{R_n\}_{n=0}^{\infty}\subset\{\varepsilon>0\}$, accumulating at zero, such that for every $\varepsilon\in R_n$ there exists at least $l$ canard limit cycles, which makes one pass along the slow direction. \end{enumerate} \end{conjecture}
+\begin{conjecture} For every desired number $l\in\mathbb{N}$ there exists a local topologically generic set in the space of slow-fast systems on the two-torus with the following property: \begin{enumerate} \item Slow curve is nondegenerate and simple unconnected. \item For every system from this set there exists a sequence of intervals $\{R_n\}_{n=0}^{\infty}\subset\{\varepsilon>0\}$, accumulating at zero, such that for every $\varepsilon\in R_n$ there exists at least $l$ canard limit cycles that makes one pass along the slow direction. \end{enumerate} \end{conjecture}